-Alternative-wise gazediscount.
+Alternative-wise gaze-discount.
 This switch could take the values "on" or "off".
 If switched on, the model included a free parameter θ (0≤θ≤1) controlling the discount rate of unattended alternatives during accumulation.
-If switched off, the gazediscount vector Θ was set to one.
+If switched off, the gaze-discount vector Θ was set to one.

-Attribute-wise gazediscount.
+Attribute-wise gaze-discount.
 The analysis also included the option of attribute-wise gaze-dependent discounting (similar to the two-layer model from (Glickman et al., 2019) and the model presented in (Fisher, 2017).
 If switched on, stimulus attributes of the currently unattended dimension (e.g., probability, when a lottery outcome was fixated) were discounted by a free parameter η (0≤η≤1).
-In combination with additive attribute integration, the attribute-wise gazediscount was applied after attribute normalization, but prior to the weighted addition.
+In combination with additive attribute integration, the attribute-wise gaze-discount was applied after attribute normalization, but prior to the weighted addition.
 For multiplicative attribute integration, attributes were discounted before entering probability-weighting and utility functions w and U.

 Accumulation leak.
 We investigated three different forms of accumulation leak: First, accumulation without, that is, the diagonal elements of the feedback matrix S were set to 1, resulting in no leak.
 The second possibility was uniform constant leakage, where we estimated a parameter λ (0≤λ≤1, where 1 indicates perfect memory without leak, and 0 indicates leak of all prior information), occupying the diagonal elements of the feedback matrix S. The third type of leak we investigated was gaze-dependent.
 Here, only accumulators of unattended alternatives leak according to the λ parameter.